 As part of the now-famous federal stimulus package signed into law on February 17, 2009, Congress included several major, temporary changes to COBRA, the health insurance continuation law.
-These changes, designed to help struggling workers and families, require immediate action on the part of all employers with more than 20 employees, and also virtually all employers in New Jersey.
+These changes, designed to help struggling workers and families, require immediate action on the part of all employers with more than 20 employees, and also virtually all employers in New Jersey, due to the State's "mini-COBRA" law covering smaller employers.
+(NOTE: As of July 10, 2009, Pennsylvania has a similar mini-COBRA law covering smaller employers.)
 These changes will require covered employers to pay 65% of COBRA premiums for employees who lose (or have lost) their jobs "involuntarily," with the federal government later reimbursing the employer with stimulus package funds.
 In addition, employers will need to notify all employees involuntarily displaced since September 1, 2008, about the 65% subsidy and see if they are still eligible for and interested in purchasing COBRA insurance.
 Employers will need to start complying with these changes as soon as March 1, 2009.